 - The successful results, thanks to the solution

-The goal with case study content is to demonstrate to prospects that a particular product or service can solve problems, and how it does so.
+The goal of case study content is to demonstrate to prospects that a particular product or service can solve problems and how it does so.

 When to use

 Use case studies when you want to showcase a particular product or service and demonstrate how it solves a challenge or issue.
 This content format is a great testimonial in that prospects that read it can understand how the mentioned product or service can solve their own problems.

 When writing up your case study, consider the following: